Bouvard and Pécuchet: Major themes

 Nowhere does Flaubert's exploration of the relation of signs to the objects they signify receive a more thorough treatment than in this work.
 Bouvard and Pécuchet systematically confuse signs and symbols with reality, an assumption that causes them much suffering, as it does for Emma Bovary and Frédéric Moreau.
 Yet here, due to the explicit focus on books and knowledge, Flaubert's ideas reach a climax.

 The relentless failure of Bouvard and Pécuchet to learn anything from their adventures raises the question of what is knowable.
 Whenever they achieve some small measure of success (a rare occurrence), it is the result of unknown external forces beyond their comprehension.
 In this sense, they strongly resemble Anthony in The Temptation of Saint Anthony, a work which addresses similar epistemological themes as they relate to classical literature.
 Lionel Trilling wrote that the novel expresses a belief in the alienation of human thought from human experience.
 The worldview that emerges from the work, one of human beings proceeding relentlessly forward without comprehending the results of their actions or the processes of the world around them, does not seem an optimistic one.
-But given that Bouvard and Pécuchet do gain some comprehension of humanity's ignorant state (as demonstrated by their composition of the Dictionary of Received Ideas), it could be argued that Flaubert allows for the possibility of relative enlightenment.
+However, given that Bouvard and Pécuchet do gain some comprehension of humanity's ignorant state (as demonstrated by their composition of the Dictionary of Received Ideas), it can be argued Flaubert allows for the chance of relative enlightenment.

 In Bouvard et Pécuchet, Gustave Flaubert made fun of 18th- and 19th-century attempts to catalogue, classify, list, and record all of scientific and historical knowledge.
 In October 1872, he wrote, the novel is "a kind of encyclopedia made into a farce...
 I am planning a thing in which I give vent to my anger...
 I shall vomit over my contemporaries the disgust they inspire in me...
 It will be big and violent."
-It is possible that the stress contributed to his death as he was drawing near to the close of the novel.
-Indeed, in 1874, he confessed to George Sand "[it] is leading me very quietly, or rather relentlessly, to the abode of the shades.
+It is possible that the stress contributed to his death as he was drawing near to the conclusion of the novel.
+In 1874, he confessed to George Sand "[it] is leading me very quietly, or rather relentlessly, to the abode of the shades.
 It will be the death of me!"

 Literary significance and criticism

 Ezra Pound wrote "Flaubert having recorded provincial customs in Madame Bovary and city habits in the Sentimental Education, set out to complete his record of nineteenth century life by presenting all sorts of things that the average man of the period would have had in his head."
 Pound compared Bouvard et Pécuchet to Joyce's Ulysses.

 Julian Barnes said that it "requires a stubborn reader, one willing to suspend normal expectations and able to confront both repetitious effects and a vomitorium of pre-digested book learning."

-In his essay "Vindication of Bouvard and Pécuchet" Jorge Luis Borges writes that Flaubert, the author who "forged the realist novel, was also the first to shatter it."
+In his essay "Vindication of Bouvard and Pécuchet", Jorge Luis Borges writes that Flaubert, the author who "forged the realist novel, was also the first to shatter it."
 He compares the novel with the satirical parables of Jonathan Swift and Voltaire and thinks that it anticipates Franz Kafka's absurdism.